airsquared/blobsaver/README.md

 # Features
 - Store up to three devices with presets
+- Automatically checks for updates and prompts if available
 - Optionally specify device identifier instead of using device picker
 - Optionally specify apnonce
 - Specify Board Config/Internal Name if needed